 Results

-Long-term endocrine therapy as a model to investigate dormancy and resistance
+Long-term endocrine therapy as a model of dormancy and resistance

-Sequential clinical samples from the same patient with no surgery and extended letrozole treatment were used to model clinical ER+ breast cancer dormancy and acquired resistance (Fig. 1A).
-A total of 62 patients were classified in two groups based on dynamic change in tumour size by USS and in proliferation (Fig. 1B).
-Patients with >40% initial decrease in tumour size by 4 months of treatment and with no progression by the latest biopsy were classified as “dormant”, if otherwise they were classified as “acquired resistant”.
-For patients latest USS measurement were taken more than a month before surgery (latest sampling), changes in three proliferation markers were used to assist classification decision.
-For this, dynamic changes in the widely used markers of proliferation Ki-67 (MKI67), PCNA and MCM2 levels were used (Fig. 1B) {Jurikova, 2016 #305}.
+Sequential clinical samples from the same patient, with no surgery and extended letrozole treatment, were used to model clinical ER+ breast cancer dormancy and acquired resistance (Fig. 1A).
+A total of 62 patients were stratified into two groups based on their dynamic changes in tumour size and proliferation, as measured by USS and microarray respectively (Fig. 1B).
+Patients with >40% initial decrease in tumour size by 4 months of treatment were included in the dormancy study.
+Those with no subsequent progression were classified as “dormant”, otherwise they were considered “acquired resistant”.
+If a patient’s final USS measurement was performed more than a month before surgery, changes in three proliferation markers were used to assist classification decision.
+For this, dynamic changes in the widely used markers of proliferation MKI67, PCNA and MCM2 levels were used (Fig. 1B) {Jurikova, 2016 #305}.
 MCM2 has recently suggested as an alternative to Ki-67 for measuring clinical and treatment outcome in breast cancer {Yousef, 2017 #304}.
-Classifications based on USS and mean change in proliferation markers were concordant for the majority of the patients with a few exceptions where USS classification has been used for the final decision (Fig. 1B).
-Dormant and resistant samples distributed uniformly independent of time.
-Duration of treatment at each time point was not significantly different between dormant and resistant samples.
-For long-term timepoint, mean and range values for dormant and resistant patients were 186 (121-884) days and 226 (121-1366) days, respectively (Fig. 1C).
+Classifications were concordant for the majority of the patients (XX%).
+For any discrepancies, USS classification was used for the final decision (Fig. 1B).
+Treatment duration did not vary significantly for dormant and resistant samples as a whole (p=0.X)or at individual timepoints.
+At the long-term timepoint, mean and range values for dormant and resistant patients were 186 (121-884) days and 226 (121-1366) days, respectively (Fig. 1C).
 There were no significant differences in clinico-pathological features of patients from different response classes (Table 1).

-Intrinsic molecular subtypes (pam50, genefu, R) were found to change under endocrine treatment (Fig. 1D).
-At diagnosis, all tumours were LumA or LumB except one resistant tumour being classified as Her2 enriched.
-Molecular subtypes was ordered based on their prognostic significance, from good to poor diagnosis: Normal-like> LumA > LumB > Her2/Basal {Weigelt, 2010 #306}.
-After long-term treatment, a total of 5 out of 20 (25%) tumours switched to a worse prognosis subtype whereas change in dormant patients was always towards a better prognosis subtype (Fig. 1D).
+Intrinsic molecular subtypes (pam50, genefu, R) were found to change in response to endocrine treatment (Fig. 1D).
+At diagnosis, understandably, all tumours were classified as being Luminal, except one resistant tumour classified as HER2 enriched.
+Molecular subtypes were considered based on their prognostic significance, ordered from good to poor as: Normal-like> LumA > LumB > Her2/Basal {Weigelt, 2010 #306}.
+For resistant patients, a total of 5 out of 20 (25%) tumours exhibited a worse subtype after long-term treatment.
+In contrast, dormant patients uniformly trended towards better prognosis subtypes (Fig. 1D).

-Kaplan-Meier analysis demonstrated significantly lower disease free survival for resistant patients compared to dormant (log rank, P=0.026, Fig. 1E).
-The time between removal of primary tumour and either event time or latest follow-up time was used for disease-free survival analysis.
+Kaplan-Meier analysis demonstrated significantly lower disease free survival following surgery for resistant patients compared to dormant (log rank, P=0.026, Fig. 1E).
 Recurrence rates for dormant and resistant patients were 21% (9/42) and 45% (9/20), respectively.
 Resistant patient suffered earlier recurrence compared to dormant patients (P=0.05, range=26-947 vs 136-2042 days, Fig. 1E).
 In addition, 2-year recurrence-free survival was significantly different between groups (log rank, P=0.021, Fig. 1E).

 Distinct transcriptomic changes under long-term letrozole treatment

-We performed unsupervised analysis to see whether samples will be separated based on their response class and/or treatment duration.
-Most variant 500 (mv500) genes were used for unsupervised clustering of gene expression.
-Hierarchical dendrograms in Fig. 2A show that samples cluster into two main subclasses forming mixed clusters, resistant tumours being spread among dormant patients.
-However, long-term treatment samples clustered together and the separation improved with the use of only long-term treated samples for most variant feature selection and clustering where two clusters with different percentage of resistant among dormant samples (52% vs 21%) were determined (Fig. 2A) suggesting that long-term treatment induces expressional changes.
+Unsupervised hierarchical clustering of all samples using the most variant 500 genes revealed no clear distinctions between dormant and resistant samples (Fig. 2A).
+However, when considering only long-term samples dormant/resistant clustering improved, where two clusters with different percentage of resistant among dormant samples (52% vs 21%) were determined (Fig. 2A) suggesting that long-term treatment induces expression changes.